BozhenaShmega/Burger-menu/README.md

 # Burger-menu
-You can see two examples of cute "burger" menu.
+You can see three examples of cute "burger" menu.
-* Clone this repository:u
+* Clone this repository:
 > git clone https://github.com/BozhenaShmega/Burger-menu.git

 * Open files: